php-enqueue/enqueue-dev/docs/bundle/config_reference.md

             # Port on the host.
             port:                 5672

-            # The login name to use.
+            # The user name to use.
 Note: Max 128 characters.
-            login:                guest
+            user:                 guest

             # Password.
 Note: Max 128 characters.
-            password:             guest
+            pass:                 guest

             # The virtual host on the host.
 Note: Max 128 characters.
             vhost:                /